 When the recipient gets the message, they can verify its integrity and authenticity by running the message through a hash function to get a hash of the message.
 They then take the digital signature they received from the sender and perform some calculations on it with the sender’s public key.

-They can then compare this result to the message hash they just calculated.
+The result can then be compared to the message hash they just calculated.
 If the message the recipient received has retained its integrity and authenticity, then these two values should be the same.

 Another example is in password hashing.
 If a company stores your password as plaintext, you are kind of screwed if a hacker breaks in and steals their password database.
 The hacker can just look at the database, and then use the plaintext passwords to log in to any account they want, including yours.